Enneagram Type 7 Diet Strengths:

 Focus-Power vs. Willpower (Distraction, Avoidance, and Reframing): I plan active social outings.

-Focus-Power vs. Willpower (Distraction, Avoidance, and Reframing): I am actively changing my habits high cal habits like food with TV to a low cal rituals like tea or coffee with TV.
+Focus-Power vs. Willpower (Distraction, Avoidance, and Reframing): I am actively changing my habits of high cal habits like food with TV to low cal rituals like tea or coffee with TV.

 Pleasure and Pain Principle: I use the power of Anticipation to make food taste better by looking through cookbooks, menus and meal plans.

 Pleasure and Pain Principle: I am always learning about and trying new healthy foods.

 Pleasure and Pain Principle: Instead of thinking about limiting my food choices, I think about how I am adding healthy foods and new options.